What is adult social care?

 The first point of contact for working out paying for care should always be Surrey County Council, as a part of the assessment process.
 They will give you details on undertaking a financial assessment https://adultsocialcareportal.surreycc.gov.uk/web/portal/pages/ofa

-You can make an online assessment of your needs and eligibility on SCC’s website here, or you call 0300 200 1005, or text: 07527 182 861, or e-mail [email protected]
+You can make an online assessment of your needs and eligibility on SCC’s website.

-Useful Links, General information and advice
+Useful Links, General Information and Advice

 Surrey County Council

 Providing you with information on staying independent, assessments to identify your care and support needs, including an assessment for carers.
-An overview of accommodation options for those with care and support needs.
-They also provide an information and Advice Service to help you with your care and support needs.
-Website: https://www.surreycc.gov.uk/adults

 Connect to Support Surrey

 For local help to stay independent, healthy, and connected to your local community you can contact Connect to Support.
-Website: https://www.connecttosupportsurrey.org.uk/

 Learning Disability and Autism Hub